 - The labor charges on compaction and vibration can be saved, as the concrete is very dense and highly flow-able.

-- As there is more cement content along with admixtures, the bond with reinforced steel is enhanced due to reduction of voids and high density of SCC.
+- As there is more cement content with admixtures, the bond with reinforced steel is enhanced due to the reduction of voids and high density of SCC.

 - It provides lesser dimensions for the structure with a high ratio of steel, offers better construct-ability.